Lin-jun-xiang/awesome-vscode-extensions/README.md

 ## :star:Quickly download multiple extensions (please read this first)
 Later, we will introduce a lot of vscode extensions.
 Here is a trick that can quickly download many extensions without having to look for them one by one.

-If you want to transfer extensions from an old computer to a new one in the future, you can also use this method ~:kissing:
+If you want to transfer extensions from an old computer to a new one in the future, you can also use this method:kissing:

 * You can download the `.ps1` file attached to this project and exclude the extensions you don't need by following step three below.
 * In the `extensions.ps1` file, each extension is annotated.
 Please delete the ones you don't need before executing the installation command.